Fujifilm X-T20 vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T20 and the A99 II are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the A99 II does not have a direct predecessor.
+The A99 II is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T20 or the Sony A99 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.